plataplomo/hummingbot/workflow/portfolio_tracker_cleanup_refactor/week_01_type_consolidation.md

 **Duration:** Week 1 (2025-07-28 to 2025-08-03)
 **Approach:** Clean Break - No Backward Compatibility **Priority:** Critical
-**Objective:** Consolidate 17 type files into 4 clean modules, remove legacy imports
+**Objective:** Consolidate 31 type files into 4 clean modules, remove legacy imports

 ## Overview

-The modular system has 17 separate type definition files creating unnecessary complexity for a 0.0.1 system.
+The modular system has **31 type-related files** creating unnecessary complexity for a 0.0.1 system.
+Research shows significant duplication across portfolio_types/ (17 files), models/ (4 files), protocols/ (8 files), and other type files (2 files).
 This week consolidates them into 4 focused modules and removes all legacy type dependencies.

 **Clean Break Strategy:**
 - ❌ No adapters or compatibility layers